diegoalarc/GeodesiCL/README.md

 ***
 ### *GNU General Public License v3.0 - Copyright (C)*

-This script was made for testing purposes and can be used and modified in the future by those who deem it convenient.
+This script was made for testing purposes and may be used and modified in the future by those who see fit.